albertllousas/monads-explained/readme.md

 1. Documentation: not clean, code should be self-explanatory, and also if you pass the function around as a lambda you loose it.
 2. Check the implementation: Really?
 Not clean, a consumer should not know about the implementation details.
-3. Sure, come back to java were you can type it with `throws NegativeAmountException`, only one problem, since your method is throwing exceptions you can not pass the function around, bye bye High-Order-Functions.
+3. Sure, come back to java where you can type it with `throws NegativeAmountException`, only one problem, since your method is throwing exceptions you can not pass the function around, bye bye High-Order-Functions.

 > Ok, fine, you got me bro